basarat/typescript-book/docs/promise.md

 });
 ```

-However there is a subtle bug in this code.
+However, there is a subtle bug in this code.
 If the callback (`cb`), and not `JSON.parse`, throws an error, since we wrapped it in a `try`/`catch`, the `catch` executes and we call the callback again i.e. the callback gets called twice!
 This is demonstrated in the example below:

 ```ts
 import fs = require('fs');